CatEars/MapApp_Part1/README.md

 flask is known to programmers as a micro web framework.
-Web framework means that it is a code library that gives us helpful functions to create something that does stuff with the web.
-The micro comes from the fact that it tries to work with minimal effort from the programmers side ;)
+Web framework means that it is a code library that gives us helpful functions to create something that does stuff with the web (it really is that general, I'm not making this stuff up).
+The micro comes from the fact that it tries to work with minimal effort from the programmers side.
+Less is more =)

 #### Why do we use flask?